Index

 Over the years, I have noticed a number of good reasons to keep the Monarchy, including all the positive influences on worthy causes, and on general peace and goodwill in the world.
 (That will continue, regardless of who is the reigning Monarch).
 More recently, I have looked at the pros and cons of the monarchy versus republic debate, and the idea of a republic no longer appeals to me.
 However, I do think our flag is an ever-present reminder of Britain, which makes us feel we are not fully independent.
 A flag with no Union Jack would free us from that perception, and would remove the most-obvious reason for wanting to be a republic.

-While a republic would certainly lead to a change of flag, it is wrong to assume a change of flag would lead to a republic.
+While a republic would certainly lead to a change of flag, it is wrong to think a change of flag would lead to a republic.
 For example, Canada changed their flag in 1965, but they are still part of the Commonwealth and have not become a republic.
-It is not the Monarchy that is the most visible sign of British involvement in New Zealand – it is the Union Jack.
+It is not the Monarchy that is the most visible sign of British involvement in New Zealand – it is the Union Jack on our flag.
 If we change the flag alone, that would already provide an enormous sense of freedom from Britain, and we might then accept the Monarchy as a benign safeguard, that is in our best interests to retain.
 We don't need to cut ourselves off – but we do need a change in perception.

 Preserving our New Zealand heritage

-our Kiwi spirit, and be something for us all to aspire to, regardless of where we are from.
+A flag that is about this country would capture our Kiwi spirit, and be something for us all to aspire to.
 Other cultures if we let them can enrich our lives with their diversity, but at the same time, the distinctive New Zealand character that has come largely from the Maori/Pakeha combination is something most of us would not want to lose.
-The way to do this is not by seeing or putting up cultural barriers, but by helping other cultures to fit in.
-Ideally, we would respect or appreciate harmless differences, and see that we are all one people under the flag.
+The way to retain that is not by seeing or putting up cultural barriers, but by helping other cultures to fit in.
+To achieve this, we need to accept our harmless differences, and see that we're all New Zealanders, no matter where we've come from.
 Unfortunately, our current flag doesn’t give us that message.

-Index
+Index Previous Next